oracle-livelabs/developer/dev-guide-ai-finance/graph-exercise/graph-exercise.md

 **Task**:

-The loan officer needs to visualize additional data points in the decision-making process.
-Specifically, they want to display an additional graph that shows two key metrics: required credit score on one axis and debt-to-income ratio on the other.
+The loan officer is requesting an additional graph to be added to the decision page to visualize additional loan options based on credit score and debt-to-income ratio.
+Specifically, they want to display an additional graph that shows loan options based on two key metrics: required credit score on one axis and debt-to-income ratio on the other.

 **Instructions**: